 "Tell me what your son Leo was like when he was a child," the instructor said.

 My face grew hot, and my heart began to race.
 How on earth could I answer this question?
 Leo came out when he was 18.5 years old.
 I stared through the screen, embarrassed at my silence.

 "What is the first thing you thought?" the instructor asked.
 "Be honest."

-One thing I had to work at when Leo came out was not using his childhood name when telling his childhood stories.
+One thing I had to work on when Leo came out was not using his childhood name when telling his childhood stories.
 It felt awkward at first.
 Just like using the name Leo and male pronouns took practice, so did referring to him as a male during a time in his life when he presented as a female.
 Eventually, it became second nature.

-The more I refer to that time in my child’s life correctly, the easier it becomes for others in his life to do so.
+The more I refer to that time in my child's life correctly, the easier it becomes for others in his life to do so.
 I sometimes forget that for some members of our family, Leo is the first transgender person they have experienced.
-How I talk about Leo, and how I share about his life sets an example for others.
+How I talk about Leo and share about his life sets an example for others.
 It also helps them know how to interact with other transgender people they encounter.
 I consider that an honor and a privilege.